9gress0r/Sudoku-Solver/README.md

 To start using this tool you just should launch a "main.py" file

-All you need to do is just to enter your table without any spaces, only press Enter after typing a single row
+All you need to do is just to enter your table using zeroes instead of empty cells, only press Enter after typing a single row

 Example input: